Kylehtran/cse15l-lab-reports/lab-report-6-week-8.md

 fi
 ```

-Next, since the ListExamples.java file is in the student-submission, the standard output will print 'File was Found'
+Next, since the ListExamples.java file is in the student-submission, the standard output will print 'File was Found'.
+The exit code will be 0 because it successfully echos "File was found".
+Because it runs through the if statement, all commands in the else statement does not run.

 ```
 pwd